 This article will discuss not only how to hire a freelance writer—finding and selecting the right one for your business—but also what freelance writers do, how much to pay them, and the benefits of hiring freelance writers.

-Search for Freelance Writer Candidates
+Finding Freelance Writer Candidates

-Select the Right Freelance Writer
+Selecting the Right Freelance Writer

-When you have your candidates, you’re ready for the hiring process.
+When you have your candidates, you’re ready for the contracting process.
 It’s not unlike hiring a regular employee, but remember that the emphasis is on their skill and ability to meet a deadline as well as professionalism when contacting others in the process of completing the work.
 Take the following actions to help you select the best freelance writer for your needs.

 Unless you are hiring for regular work, references may come in the form of published articles rather than contacts.
 However, with contacts, give priority to editors or those who hired the candidate for similar work.